-Adidas and Gucci parasol draws online outcry in China
+Leaky Gucci and Adidas 'sun umbrella' sparks China outcry

 The parasol is part of a joint collection that is being promoted online ahead of its release next month.

-A hashtag on Weibo which literally translates to "the collaboration umbrella being sold for 11,100 yuan is not waterproof," has so far had more than 140 million views.
+A hashtag on Weibo which translates to "the collaboration umbrella being sold for 11,100 yuan is not waterproof," has so far had more than 140 million views.

 One user called the parasol "a very big but useless fashion statement".